18 Platforms for Artists To Sell Their Creative Work Online in 2024

 Society6

 Looking to sell art reproductions or get your creativity printed on a wide variety of products?
-Society6 makes it extremely easy for you to upload artwork and photography and make them available as everything from art prints to tote bags to iPhone cases.
+Society6 makes it extremely easy for you to upload artwork and photography and make them available as everything from art prints to tote bags to mugs to phone cases.
 As the artist, you retain all rights to your artwork, and Society6 takes care of all order fulfillment, meaning you don’t have to worry about any packaging or shipping.
 They even allow you to set your own royalty agreement on art prints and stretched canvases, with set fees in place for the other items they have for sale.
 If you want something quick and easy or have ever dreamed of seeing your illustrations on apparel and home goods, Society6 is the way to go.

 Zazzle